 Notes: Sugar Maple is not indigenous to the Garden area.
 Eloise Butler introduced the plant in May 1909 with plants obtained from the Park Board Nursery.
 She added another in Oct.
-1917, same source.
-Garden Curator Susan Wilkins added additional plants in 2008.
+1917 and in 1919, same source.
+Martha Crone planted it in 1949, Ken Avery in 1977 and Garden Curator Susan Wilkins added additional plants in 2008 and 2010.
 The tree is found in North America from the central plains eastward in the U.S., although more concentrated in the northern tier of States, particularly New England, and in Ontario, Quebec and P E Island in Canada.
 Within Minnesota it is native to most of the wooded parts of the state, which excludes the SW old prairie areas and the far NW lowlands.

 Eight species of Maple are found in the wild in Minnesota: A. negundo, Box Elder; A. nigrum, Black Maple; A rubrum, Red Maple; A. saccharinum, Silver Maple; A. saccharum, Sugar Maple; A. spicatum, Mountain Maple; A. ginnala, Amur Maple and A. platanoides, Norway Maple.
 The latter two are not native but introductions that have naturalized.